bagisto/bagisto-docs/create_package.md

 > php artisan make:model HelloWorld

-- Now, at the same location create a model proxy file as 'HelloWorldProxy.php'.
+- Now, at the same location create a model proxy file as **_HelloWorldProxy.php_**.
 This Proxy class will extends ModelProxy.
 Also, you have to add `use Konekt\Concord\Proxies\ModelProxy;` like below stated

 ```php
 <?php